Wizna/Wizna.github.io/_posts/Coding/Python/2018-7-6-Ascii Art - from image to characters.md

 ![title image](http://wx4.sinaimg.cn/large/006a0Rdhgy1ficp70i78kj30yp0qown2.jpg)

-# Ascii Art - from image to characters

 ### Background

 I just got interested in Ascii art, and so I searched on the Internet and came up with following code in doing it with Python.